marquee/proto/README.md

 To use the from-source version of Proto without having to install it, `cake build && ./bin/proto <project_name>` will compile and run Proto.

-### Migrations

-Old projects can be updated using the `-m` option.
-The migrations to each version are listed in an Array, and run in order starting with the first one that is greater than the project's current version.
-Migrations look like this:

-    {
-        'to_version': 'VERSION',
-        'description': 'A description explaining what it does.'
-        'migrationFn': (project) ->
-             code that modifies the project (in place) },

 ## Authors